bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Generates a list of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit.
+### Generates a list of numbers in the arithmetic progression starting with the given positive integer and up to the specified limit

 -   Use `range()` and `list()` with the appropriate start, step and end values.

 ```py
 def arithmetic_progression(n, lim):